Provide discoverability to online resources to help new investors learn more about real estate investment.

 01 Team Facilitation

-I worked in a structured collaboration between my team and the VP of marketing, following up after check-in meetings to confirm deadlines and project scope and define the company's long term plans.
+I worked in a structured collaboration between my team and the VP of marketing, following up after check-in meetings.
+Confirming deadlines, managing changes in project scope, and defining the company's long term plans and making sure everyone is on the same page.

 02 User Research